vkostyanetsky/kostyanetsky.me/notes/desire-paths/index.md

+---
+title: Desire Paths
+description: On the harm of template approaches in development.
+created: 2025-11-29 21:00:48
+tags:
+- 1c
+- work
+- optimization
+---

-﻿Alright, Jean Fresco's riddle.
+Alright, Jean Fresco's riddle.
 You've got a table — say, ~50k rows.
 How do you end up reading half a billion?

 Easy-peasy: Nested Loops + Clustered Index Seek: